genesiscommunitysuccess/docs/versioned_docs/version-previous/02_database/01_fields-tables-views/01_fields/01_fields-basics.md

 * NANO_TIMESTAMP
 * RAW

-You can define each field, supplying a unique `name` and `type`.
-There are also optional parameters you can specify, such as default value and non-nullable.
+To define a field, supply a unique `name` and `type`.
+There are also [optional parameters](#optional-parameters) you can specify, such as default value and non-nullable.
 (Some options are only relevant for certain types.)

 For example, here we define two fields.
 In the first, we simply supply the field type (STRING).
 In the second, we supply the type as ENUM, specify the two possible values for the field, and then a default value: